lsst-dm/dmtn-124/index.rst

 A narrative overview
 ====================

-Let's walk through a "day in the life" example that calls out the various systems under discussion and provides context for how they come together to support the activities set out in the LSST Data Quality Assurance Plan (`LSE-63 <https://ls.st/lse-63>`_) [KSK: Was this ever baselined?
-If not, it may raise more questions than it answers].
+Let's walk through a "day in the life" example that calls out the various systems under discussion and provides context for how they come together to support the activities set out in the LSST Data Quality Assurance Plan (`LSE-63 <https://ls.st/lse-63>`_).
 We will use the Science Pipelines codebase an an example as it provides the richest example of use of these services, but most of these are relevant to the whole of Data Management and increasingly, beyond.
 We will also use python code workflows for our examples as that forms the majority of our codebase and python skills can be assumed of all LSST developers and scientists.

 At LSST Data Management we develop code using the git version control systems hosted on the Github repository management service.
 As Science Pipelines developers work on their various software packages they commit code on branches; our story begins when they are ready to release their feature by merging onto the master branch.